24/9/17 - 1/10/17

 Spare Room Residency: Do you want to talk about some of the ideas you’ve been working on this week?

-Sam Blackwood: It all came from these paintings I started doing, based on a series of photographs I had taken of windows with that washed out painterly effect on and how people manipulate that and draw into it with their finger, much like how people write 'CLEAN ME' on the back of a dusty car.
+It all came from a series of paintings I started doing based on whited out windows I had seen.
+I was thinking about how people manipulate that painterly effect, writing or drawing with their fingers.
 I made a piece with the Daily Sport newspaper behind these whited out panels, thinking about how people might read these newspapers in secret and its not really something that people openly talk about.
 I thought that really fitted with the idea of having something to hide.
-I am also interested in the idea that the right wing media is spreading a underlying fear amongst the working class.
+I am also interested in the idea that the right wing media is spreading an underlying fear amongst the working class.

 My process relies heavily on photographs, either taken on my phone or something I have come across online.
 Images will usually dictate the materials I choose to work with, almost like bringing a photograph into a sculptural form.